 Photodiagnosis and Photodynamic Therapy is an international journal for the dissemination of scientific knowledge and clinical developments of Photodiagnosis and Photodynamic Therapy in all medical specialities.
 The journal publishes original articles, review articles, case presentations, "how-to-do-it" articles, Letters to the Editor, short communications and relevant images with short descriptions.
 All submitted material is subject to a strict peer review process.

-Original Articles should report original clinical studies or research not previously published or being considered for publication elsewhere.
+Research Papers should report original clinical studies or research not previously published or being considered for publication elsewhere.
 Work in Progress may also be submitted.
 See below for the standard layout.
 Submission of a manuscript to this journal gives the publisher the right to publish that paper if it is accepted.
 Manuscripts may be edited to improve clarity and expression.

 Although most Editorials in the journal are commissioned, authors may contact the Editor-in-Chief to request submission of their own Editorial.